garrdbyrd/MonoGame-Example/README.md

 # Known Bugs
 - KDE Plasma fucks up other windows after the game is closed during debugging.
 This is fixed by moving the windows around.

+# Notes (mainly for myself)
+- You need to run `dotnet tool install --global dotnet-mgcb-editor ` to install the mgcb editor.